 Found 10 - 20 results of 56 programs matching keyword " molecular biology"

+There are green sea turtles in San Diego Bay?
+Where did they come from?
+Do they really live over 100 years?
+Why is it important for scientists to keep track of these giant creatures, and how on earth do they do it?
+In this interview with ecologist Tomoharu Eguchi (NOAA Marine Fisheries Service) and ecology graduate student Sheila Madrak, we meet the sea turtles and explore these 'big' questions.
 In this program we meet Elizabeth Young, pigeon rescue expert and head of the pigeon rescue organization MickCoo (http://www.mickacoo.org), for a personal introduction to pigeons-their history, their accomplishments, their contributions to research in animal behavior/memory/learning/and how they navigate long distances-as well as their plight in the city.

 For more information visit: www.RescueReport.org If you sink it, they will come.
 That’s what Exploratorium biologist Karen Kalumuck learned when she decided to experiment by submerging PVC plates under the piers at Marina Harbor.
 In this program, you'll meet the bizarre aquatic life forms that inhabit our Bay.
 We went and talked with the folks who ran the Microzoo camp at Burning Man 2010, and learned about critters in extreme environments.
 The Exploratorium TV crew caught up with Exploratorium Living Systems director, Dr. Kristina Yu, at After Dark: Sexplorations.
 Kristina confirmed it for us—sex is all around us, all the time.
 Join us as UC Berkeley's Dr. Robert Levenson interviews acclaimed psychologist Dr. Paul Ekman about his 40 years of research into the universality of human facial expressions.
 The talk includes photographs and never-before-seen footage from Dr. Ekman's fieldwork among the Fore, an isolated New Guinea tribe he first visited in the early 1960s.
 In this live webcast, we look deeper into the film 'Ice People.'
 We speak with noted geologists Allan Ashworth and Adam Lewis, and filmmaker Anne Aghion in our San Francisco studio.
 In this program Ice Stories crew member Ron Hipschman speaks with Paul Ponganis, who studies emperor penguins.
-Alaska's coastal range is covered in literally thousands of thaw lakes.
-Ken Hinkel, Yongwei Sheng and John Lenters are embarking on a project to reveal the subtle energy dynamics that take place within these lake systems.
-Dr. Jewel Bennett, an endangered species biologist with the US Fish and Wildlife Service's Fairbanks field office, is in Barrow leading a survey team tracking the endangered Steller's and Spectacled Eiders' populations.